Exeter-Diabetes/EHRBiomarkr/README.md

 # EHRBiomarkr

-This package has various functions for cleaning and prcoessing biomarkers in EHR, especially in CPRD Aurum.
+This package has various functions for cleaning and processing biomarkers in EHR, especially in CPRD Aurum.
 All functions can be used on local data (loaded into R) or data stored in MySQL (by using the dbplyr package or another package which uses dbplyr e.g. [aurum](http://github.com/Exeter-Diabetes/CPRD-analysis-package)).

 ## Biomarker cleaning functions